Heinzad/data-laboratory/alchemy/README.md

 In chapter 7 of _Flask Web Development: Developing Web Applications with Python_, Miguel Grinberg (2018) sets out a way to organise a large application in packages and modules.

 The structure has several top-level folders or packages:
-* _app_ package holds the Alchemy application
+* _app_ package -- holds the Alchemy application
-* _migrations_ package holds database migration scripts
+* _migrations_ package -- holds database migration scripts
-* _tests_ package holds unit tests
+* _tests_ package -- holds unit tests
-* _venv_ contains the python virtual environment
+* _venv_ package -- contains the python virtual environment

 There are also several files in the top layer:
-* _requirements.txt_ lists the package dependences used when generating a virtual environment
+* _requirements.txt_ -- lists the package dependences used when generating a virtual environment
-* _config.py_ holds the configuration settings
+* _config.py_ -- holds the configuration settings
-* _alchemy.py_ defines the Flask application instance, and other tasks for managing the application
+* _alchemy.py_ -- defines the Flask application instance, and other tasks for managing the application

 The following sections describe the setup in further detail.